How it all begun

 “Cool.”
 He nods.
 “Where’d you buy it?”

 A whole new round of red coats Whitney’s cheeks.
 “I didn’t buy it.
-I made it especially for you.”
+I made it specially for you.”

 “Thanks!”
 Rodney exclaims, grinning at her and revealing the dimples in his cheeks.
 Whitney melts under his gaze, feeling her heart bloom with happiness at the thought that he actually likes the gift.